Mt. Adams Climbing Conditions Report

 Route Finding

 The most straight forward route is currently the South Climb summer route (Crescent Ridge).
-Snow begins near the intersection with the Round the Mountain trail (around 6200ft), with patches of snow in the first mile.
-As of June 24th, coverage on the summer route is sufficient to ski about 1 ½ miles up from the South Climb Trailhead to the summit, however snow is melting out every day at lower elevations and this may change quickly.
+Snow is starting near 7500 ft or around Crescent Ridge.
+As of July 29th, coverage on the summer route is sufficient to ski from the summit to crescent ridge, however snow is melting out every day at lower elevations and this may change quickly.
 Please remember that visibility will be limited as storms move in, especially at higher elevations, and tracks can be hard to see after fresh snow or melting events.

 Glissading